 "Neuropsychiatric events have been reported in adult, adolescent, and pediatric patients taking SINGULAIR.
-Post-marketing reports with SINGULAIR use include agitation, aggressive behavior or hostility, anxiousness, depression, disorientation, dream abnormalities, hallucinations, insomnia, irritability, restlessness, somnambulism, suicidal thinking and behavior (including suicide), and tremor.
-The clinical details of some post-marketing reports involving SINGULAIR appear consistent with a drug induced effect.
+Post-marketing reports with SINGULAIR use include agitation, aggressive behavior or hostility, anxiousness, depression, disorientation, disturbance in attention, dream abnormalities, hallucinations, insomnia, irritability, memory impairment, restlessness, somnambulism, suicidal thinking and behavior (including suicide), and tremor.
+The clinical details of some post-marketing reports involving SINGULAIR appear consistent with a drug-induced effect.

 Parents United for Pharmaceutical Safety and Accountability has petitioned the FDA for a “black box” warning and a Medication Guide for Singulair.

 Singulair is commonly prescribed to CHILDREN, and has side effects that are recognized by federal health agencies as warning signs andrisk factors for suicide.
 It should carry the strongest warning the FDA can issue.

 If you are the parent of a child with asthma or allergies and are considering giving your child Singulair, or if you have already made this decision, EDUCATE YOURSELF with the information on our website.

 If you are a health care provider, we urge you to take Singulair's side effects very seriously, prescribe this drug very carefully, and WARN PATIENTS/PARENTS ABOUT SINGULAIR'S SIDE EFFECTS!

 And if you are the parent of a child that has had an adverse reaction to Singulair and you have experienced loss of any type, we hope you find comfort in the fact that you are not alone, and that others are working tirelessly to raise awareness of Singulair's side effects and bring change to a system that allows children's mental and physical health to fall through the cracks.